Yellen says Russian oil price cap could save African countries $6 bln annually

 Yellen is the first of a number of top U.S. officials who plan to visit Africa this year, including President Joe Biden, as Washington seeks to deepen ties with the continent and provide a counterweight to China, whose collateralized loans have left many nations deeply in debt.

-Speaking at a co-working space that helps women and young entrepreneurs, Yellen said U.S. investments in Africa were motivated by "our mutually beneficial, long-term partnership" with a goal of generating positive economic returns.
+Speaking at a co-working space that helps women and young entrepreneurs, Yellen drew sharp contrasts with other countries' investment, emphasizing that U.S. investments in Africa were motivated by "our mutually beneficial, long-term partnership" with a goal of generating positive economic returns.

+It is a message Yellen plans to hammer home throughout her visit, with further stops planned in Zambia and South Africa, contrasting the U.S. approach with that of China and other countries active on the continent.

+She said Africans were demanding greater accountability and transparency from their governments, calling them a prerequisite for sustainable economic growth.
+U.S. engagement, she said, prioritized "adherence to high standards like transparency, good governance, accountability, and environmental sustainability."

 Yellen met earlier with Senegal's Minister of Economy, International Planning, and Cooperation Oulimata Sarr, who like Yellen is also the first woman to serve in her current role.